|Science is not about gawking!

 need to observe a phenomenon of nature before you can collect data (which apparently is also part of the

 So let's get to the heart of it.
-Does the fact that you gawked for two hours at a bunch of birds necessarily
+Does the fact that you observed a bunch of birds for two hours necessarily

 give you any insight as to why they fly around?
 Could it be that if you watched a pen fall to the ground